-This Traverse Classic was featured in the December 2001 issue of Traverse, Northern Michigan’s Magazine.
-Subscribe.
+This Traverse Classic was first featured in the December 2001 issue of Traverse, Northern Michigan Magazine and updated online January 2024.

 Three men in hooded black robes sweep wordlessly across the kitchen, balancing steaming loaf pans on outstretched arms.
 Occasionally, glass clinks nearby as two more men work together by an old black cook stove, funneling a fruity mixture into jelly jars with the focused concentration of scientists.